coolinmc6/enigma-mixins-tutorial/readme.md

   console.log(data)
 })()
 ```
 In the console, you'll notice two more logs there.
-The first is the session object that you're all too familiar with.
+The first is the session object that we just created (and that you're probably all too familiar with).
 The second is the data that we've requested in a JavaScript array.
-It's still in the Qlik formatting and may require more clean-up if you wanted to look at just the data but notice how easy it now request data for any hypercubes that you may write.
-We can now avoid having to write all that code over and over and just use our new `mGetData` method.
+It's still in the Qlik formatting and may require more clean-up if you wanted to look at just the data but notice how easy it now is to request data for any hypercubes that you may write.
+We can now avoid having to write all that code over and over and just use our new `mGetData()` method.

 ## Using Other Mixin Methods